aks60808/aks60808/README.md

 Throughout my previous experience, I collaborated with RD, manufacturing, Quality Control, Quality Assurance and Field Application Engineering teams to ensure production is up and smooth.\
 I really enjoy cross-functional collaboration and strongly believe that DevOps culture can strongly benefit the manufacturing industry. \
-That's why with such passion, I've decided to learn DevOps culture and tools to help teams to wing :muscle:
+That's why with such passion, I've decided to learn DevOps culture and tools to help teams to shine :muscle:

 :office:[My linkedin](https://www.linkedin.com/in/hengchuantommylin/)\
 :book:[My Blog](https://dev.to/tommyhenchuanlin)